 At a glance

-Liberia electricity access is extremely limited, not reaching 20% in urban areas and being almost absent in rural areas.
+Liberia electricity access is extremely limited, reaching only 34% in urban areas and being almost absent in rural areas.
 Access to clean cooking solutions is also extremely limited throughout the country.

 Liberia has conducted Rapid Assessment and Gap Analysis with European Union support, and developed the SEforALL Action Agenda and Investment Prospectus with ECREEE support to set the objectives and the strategy to improve the sector.